Key Takeaways

 Why GCs often pay more than single-trade contractors

-Progressive states that general contractors and other high-risk professions may need E&S general liability, and that E&S insurance usually costs more than standard-market insurance because E&S carriers support risks standard insurers do not handle.
+General contractors and other high-risk professions often need E&S general liability.
+E&S insurance usually costs more than standard-market insurance because surplus lines carriers support risks standard insurers do not handle.

 - Total cost of subcontracted work (not just your own payroll)